These events are cancelled for 2020. Hope to see them again in 2021!

-In Berkeley, a similar event, the Lighted Boat Parade, gets enhanced by the city's Parks and Recreation department installing family-friendly activities onshore to be enjoyed before the parade gets started.
-Face painting, music, arts & crafts, and carnival games are planned for the daylight hours.
+In Berkeley, a similar event, the Lighted Boat Parade, gets enhanced by the city’s Parks and Recreation department installing family-friendly activities onshore to be enjoyed before the parade gets started.
+Real snow, Santa Claus, face painting, music, arts & crafts, and carnival games are planned for the daylight hours.
 At dark, the boats will emerge from their docks at the Berkeley Yacht Club.

 [Photo credits indicated above]